Los Cabos in September 2026: Deals & Storm Risk

 |---|---|

-| Is September good for Los Cabos? | Yes, but mainly for flexible resort travelers. |
+| Is September good for Los Cabos? | Yes, for flexible 2026 resort travelers who want value more than perfect weather. |

-| Biggest downside | Heat, humidity, and Pacific storm-season risk. |
+| Biggest downside | Heat, humidity, rough-sea days, and Pacific storm-season risk. |

-| Biggest upside | Lower prices, warm water, and no sargassum. |
+| Biggest upside | Lower resort rates, warm water, fewer crowds, and no Caribbean sargassum. |

-| Best base | Medano Beach, the Corridor, or San José del Cabo. |
+| Best base | Medano Beach for convenience, the Corridor for pools, or San José del Cabo for calmer dinners. |

-| Best trip style | Pool-heavy resort stay with easy morning activities. |
+| Best trip style | Pool-heavy resort stay with morning activities and movable tour plans. |

-| Worst fit | Whale watching, hiking-heavy trips, or nonrefundable luxury splurges. |
+| Worst fit | Whale watching, hiking-heavy trips, nonrefundable luxury splurges, or low-anxiety beach planning. |

 Go in September if you want value, warm water, quieter resorts, and a simple beach-and-pool rhythm.